bhavyakalra/Cardiovascular_prediction/README.md

 - The risk factor analysis revealed that people who have a poor health have more chances of heart disease.

-- In terms of gender, the data shows a high ratio of male diagnosed with heart disease and they have a bit hight bmi as compared to females
+- In terms of gender, the data shows a high ratio of male diagnosed with heart disease and they have a bit high BMI as compared to female.

 - According to age groups, the elderly poeple have the highest count for heart disease.
-However, mid aged people having heart disease tend to have a higher bmi
+However, mid aged people having heart disease tend to have a higher BMI

 - In terms of exercise, it doesn't play a significant role.
 However, smoking is an important factor for heart disease poeple.